db0/godot-card-game-framework/INSTALL.md

    `extends Board`

-1. If you're not using the provided Board.tcsn, then all you need to do is add a Node2D in the root of your game.
+1. If you're not using the provided `Board.tcsn`, then all you need to do is add a Node2D in the root of your scene.

 Of course without instancing a few Hand or Pile objects, there won't be anything you can do.